 Both of these handguns use 9x19mm Parabellum ammunition.

-The Glock 17 magazine has a capacity of 10+1.
-The Beretta 92FS outdoes the Glock here with a capacity of 15+1.
+The Glock 17 magazine has a capacity of 17.
+The Beretta 92FS fall just short of the Glock with a capacity of 15.

 Of course, the larger magazine capacity makes the Beretta heavier, which, if you are looking for a weapon to conceal carry or if you prefer a lighter weapon overall, may make a difference in your choice.
 The Glock is a full half-pound lighter.